Rishi-Raj-Lab/MD-Simulation-Tungsten/README.md

 Lattice parameter, a = 3.1648 Å
 Boundary is set such that a and c axes have periodic boundary condition imposed on them while b-axis is a free surface

+## Potential Energy
+The interatomic potentials used in. this study is Finnis-Sinclair potential which is the most suitable for a BCC metal like tungsten.
+The potential was obtained from the NIST repository via https://www.ctcms.nist.gov/potentials/system

 ## Integration
 Velocity-verlet algorithm was used to track the tracjetories of atoms velocities and positions,  an image was captured after every 5000 steps.
 Nose-Hoover chain thermostat to carry out the siimulation at a fixed final temperature attained after equilibration.